zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 So, one of the students in Ms. Sanchez’s class says, “Ms. Sanc hez…?” trying to ask a question.
 But Ms. Sanchez says, “I’ll take questions lat er.”
 She continues, “Let me get through all of my instructions first.”
 “To  get through (something)” is a phrasal verb meaning to finish something, to complete so mething.
 Ms. Sanchez wants to get through all of her instructions – all of h er rules first.
 She then says, “Remember, don’t talk to strangers.”
 A “stranger” is som eone that you don’t know, someone who you have never met before.
 It’s very com mon, again, for young children to tell them not to talk to strangers.
 P arents are afraid of what other adults might do with their children.
 She says, “T here are predators out there who are looking to lure children away.”
 A “pred ator” (predator) is a person who tries to chase or tries to hurt another person.
 Usually here, when we’re talking about children, we’re talking about someone who  may be a sexual predator, so obviously this would be very dangerous, so Ms. Sanchez is telling them that they need to be careful.
 Of course, you woul dn’t use the word “predator” with a young child; a good teacher would no t use that word since the children wouldn’t know what it meant.
 Moreover, you p robably wouldn’t want to go into the reasons for children not talking to strang ers, at least not too much.

-But Ms. Sanchez is not a great teacher, she says, “There ar e predators out there who are looking to children away.”
+But Ms. Sanchez is not a great teacher, she says, “There are predators out there who are looking to children away.”
 “To the lure” (lu re) means to get to someone to do something, especially if it’s bad or wrong, by makin g it seem fun and exciting.
 Well, she’s warning against predators who try t o lure children – who get the children to leave their family and friends in orde r to abduct them.
 “To abduct (someone)” means to kidnap them, to take someone away wh en he or she does not want to be taken away.
 Ms. Sanchez says, “don’t let  your guard down.”
 The expression “to let your guard down” means to stop being careful or cautious for a period of time.
 She’s telling children do not let you r guard down, always be careful, don’t relax.

 Ms. Sanchez, once again, gets a question from a student, b ut she says that she’ll take questions later and she continues talking.
 She says to the children, “If you need to step away from the group, ask permission first.”
 “To step away from” means to leave an area or a group of people and go in  another direction.
 She tells the children to ask permission.
 “Permission” is appr oval that someone gives you to do something; your boss, or your parent, or your t eacher may give you permission to do something; that is, they are saying it’s okay for you to do that.
 Ms. Sanchez says, “If a stranger tries to accost you or waylay you , run away as fast as you can.”
 “To accost” (accost) means to walk up to so meone in a threatening way or an aggressive way, often to walk up t o someone because you